cloudflare/cloudflare-docs/products/logs/src/content/get-started/enable-destinations/azure/index.md

 ## Manage via API

 Cloudflare uses a service-level shared access signature (SAS) to gain access to your Blob Storage container.
-You'll need to provide *Write* permission and an expiration period of at least 5 years, which will allow you to not worry about the SAS token expiring.
+You will need to provide `Write` permission and an expiration period of at least 5 years, which will allow you to not worry about the SAS token expiring.

 <EnableReadPermissions/>

 To enable Logpush to Azure:

-1. Create a Blob Storage container. *See [instructions from Azure](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal)*.
+1. Create a Blob Storage container.
+Refer to [instructions from Azure](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).

 1. Create a shared access signature (SAS).
-To learn about shared access signatures, *see [information from Azure](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview)*.
-Logpush requires a *service-level SAS*, which provides the most restricted access.
-To create a service-level SAS, *see [instructions from Azure](https://docs.microsoft.com/en-us/rest/api/storageservices/create-service-sas)* or use the *Storage Explorer* feature in your storage account portal.
-Select *Storage Explorer*, navigate to and then right-click on your blob container to see the *Get Shared Access Signature* option.
-Select that option, set an expiry time of at least 5 years, and select only *Write* permission.
+To learn about shared access signatures, refer to [information from Azure](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview).
+     * Logpush requires a service-level SAS, which provides the most restricted access.
+     * To create a service-level SAS, refer to [instructions from Azure](https://docs.microsoft.com/en-us/rest/api/storageservices/create-service-sas) or use the **Storage Explorer** feature in your storage account portal.
+     * Select **Storage Explorer**, navigate to **Blob Containers** and then right-click on your blob container to see the **Get Shared Access Signature** option.
+Select that option, set an expiration time of at least 5 years, and select only **Write** permission.

 1. Provide the SAS URL when prompted by the Logpush API or UI.